History and Science Museums in and around Nice

 The The Saint Cezaire Grotto between Cannes and Grasse is a natural wonder with spectacular stalagmites and stalactites, and wondrous cavernes to explore.
 It is accessible by car only, but worth the trip, especially with kids.
 Here are the details and how to get there.

-Tickets and Passes for the Municipal Museums in Nice – The 14 municipal museums in Nice have two kinds of passes: here’s how they work, how much they cost, plus a few freebies and other museum passes.
+Tickets and Passes for the Municipal Museums in Nice – The municipal museums in Nice have a 4-day pass: here’s how it works, how much it costs, and how to make the most of it… plus a few freebies and other museum passes.

 See related page on Best Art Museums in and around Nice